The-Funding-Cooperative-DAO/.github/profile/README.md

 By building a community-owned public good for the radically inclusive funding of all qualified innovators, we can help to find and welcome > 1 million founders to web3.

+## Video introduction
+Got 2 minutes?
+Check out a video overview of our mission and approach:

 [![YouTube Video Views](https://img.shields.io/badge/youtube-The_Funding_Cooperative-red)](https://www.youtube.com/video/pKkORzVEQ9s)

 ## Buidl